googleapis/google-cloud-cpp/doc/contributor/howto-guide-setup-cmake-environment.md

-# How-to Guide: setting for CMake-based builds
+# How-to Guide: Setup for CMake-based builds

 This document describes how to setup your workstation to build the Google Cloud C++ client libraries using CMake.
 The intended audience is developers of the